 This is a list of frequently asked questions that are put to the Council around the time that budgets are set and Council Tax bills issued.
 This is not an exhaustive list, and constructive feedback from the public is always welcomed by the Council.
 As more feedback is received, we will add any general points and questions to this list, for the benefit of all visitors to this website, so please revisit this page at a later date.

-Over the past seven years we have been able to freeze Fareham's part of Council Tax by running our services more efficiently and by using careful financial management.
-Despite these efficiencies, our finances are getting tighter and this year Government Grants have been reduced by 19%.
+Over seven of the last eight years we have been able to freeze Fareham's part of Council Tax by running our services more efficiently and by using careful financial management.
+Despite these efficiencies, our finances are getting tighter and this year our funding has been reduced by another £1million which is around 21% of the funding we receive from Central Government.
 This means that we have to find ways to ensure that we can continue to provide residents with the high level of service they expect.

 The table below shows how the Council Tax has increased over the last 5 years: